…so I went to Stephen for break-up counselling.

 Her Story starts here…

-She tells the story of her personal horror, how she was controlled and mentally abused.
-How she took back control of her future and is rebuilding her identity her strength and her life.
+She tells the story of her personal horror, how she was controlled and mentally abused, and how she took back control of her future and is rebuilding her identity, her strength and her life.

 14 years ago I had a semi arranged marriage.
 One in which you meet, get to know the other person for a short time and make a decision to marry or not.
 Both our family backgrounds were similar and at the time I thought we shared the same cultural values.
 There was a gap of 4 months before the marriage in which we got to know each other more.